dreamingechoes/awesome-mental-health/README.md

 * [InfoSanity](https://www.infosanity.org) - Mental health in the hacker community.
 * [MHPrompt](http://mhprompt.org) - Let's start a conversation about mental health in tech.
 * [OSMI](https://osmihelp.org) - Open Sourcing Mental Illness is a non-profit, corporation dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open source communities.

+## Podcasts

+Podcast episodes with **mental health awareness in the software industry** as the main theme.

+* [Jerk Programmer To Compassionate Coder](http://ardentdev.com/011-jerk-programmer-compassionate-coder-april-wensel) - By April Wensel in the Ardent Development podcast.

 ## Talks